joeberkovitz/qgis-nautical/index.md

 Begin by downloading the QGIS application for your computer from [download.qgis.org](https://download.qgis.org).
-Use the Long Term Release (as of this writing, 3.16), not the Latest release.
-If you are on Windows use the Standalone Installer for 64-bit Windows.
+Use the Long Term Release (as of this writing, 3.16).
+Do not install the Latest release (3.18) as it is prone to crash.

+**Windows note:** Use the Standalone Installer for 64-bit Windows.

 **Mac OS note:** The first time you run the QGIS application, it will complain that the app "cannot be opened because it cannot be checked for malicious